google/exposure-notifications-server/docs/server_functional_requirements.md

 }
 ```

-**The public keys used to verify these signatures must be shared with Apple and Google for distribution to devices in order for the exports to be processed by mobile devices.**
+**Important: The public keys used to verify these signatures must be shared with Apple and Google for distribution to devices in order for the exports to be processed by mobile devices.**

 These files could grow to a size that makes them unfeasible to download in their entirety, especially for devices that may never have WiFi access.
 You can break files up into batches to keep the file size below 16MB (about 750,000 keys).
 In this case, each chunk of data in the overall batch will be its own zip archive with its own signature covering just that portion of the batch.
 The serialized protocol buffers should populate the batch\_num and batch\_size fields accordingly.